Watch out for forex broker scams!

 Imagine each time a client trades, he has to pay a spread of 7 pips.
 Imagine if he takes a just a few trades per day.

-Multiply that with hundreds of other clueless clients, you’d be rakin’ in the dough!
+Multiply that by hundreds or even thousands of other clueless clients, you’d be rakin’ in the dough!

 Another way is by stop hunting.